Adopting a Bangladeshi child from Bangladesh

 U.S. Requirements:

 1. You must be a U.S. citizen.
-If you are married, your spouse must also be either a U.S. citizen or have legal status in the United States.
+If you are married, your spouse must also be a U.S. citizen or have legal status in the United States.

 2. If you are unmarried, you must be at least 25 years old.